izyware/izy-proxy/README.md

 The monitoring layer allows monitoring and logging activity for the services.
 It provides useful features for streaming services that can measure streaming parameters (flow through, frequency, etc.). datastreamMonitor.log will be the primary interface.

 For a referece implementation refer to the portforwarding sample in the apps directory and the white paper avilable in your enterprise dashboard.
 You may also refer to the open source tools available in [automation-desktop].
+For detailed architectural considerations and metrics schema definition and customization refer to Unified Metrics Stream Pipeline in the help docs.

 ## Picking the correct configuration